microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-list.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|AccessReview.ReadWrite.All|

-If the signed-in user is not a Global Admin directory role member or a Global Reader directory role member, then only the definitions which the signed-in user has created will be returned.
+If the signed-in user is not a Global Admin directory role member or a Global Reader directory role member, only the definitions that the signed-in user created will be returned.

 ## HTTP request